winscripter/ContentDotNet/README.md

 we have to use different types of binaries for different architectures (x64, ARM64, RISC-V, ...) **and** platforms (Windows, macOS, Linux, WebAssembly, ...).
 If there's one managed .NET framework to do this, you just need one binary for all platforms and architectures.

-There are a few powerful image and VoIP libraries in .NET, like SixLabors.ImageSharp or SIPSorcery respectively, yes, but for comprehensive video and audio decoding without platform dependencies, there's no library for that, and ContentDotNet could be the first.
+There are a few powerful image and VoIP libraries in .NET, but for comprehensive video and audio decoding without platform dependencies, there's no library for that, and ContentDotNet could be the first.
 It will also always be open-source and use the MIT license.

 As for patents like H.264, we believe that we can use a technique where we delegate the need to obtain licenses and pay royalties